morriscox/Rules-of-Tech-Support/Rules of Tech Support - techs.md

 ### Rule T27 - Third part IT will remove equipment and not tell you or the user.

-### Rule T28 - The biggest enemoy of good IT is that they are outnumbered by lazy IT.
+### Rule T28 - The biggest enemy of good IT is that they are outnumbered by lazy IT.

+### Rule T29 - Grow a beard so that people don't recognize you.

 **Rule T568A** - white green, green, white orange, blue, white blue, orange, white brown, brown